horijon/Multithreading/readme.txt

     But, he child thread cannot access parents thread variable values as ThreadLocal class is used, so InheritableThreadLocal came into picture.
 Internal implementation of the threadLocal - each threadLocal is kept in a map, so that we can set/get by each threadLocal instance.
-5) Threadlocal is to do operations on separate tasks and have separate variables per thread but, if we need to share a variable among multiple threads and also achieve concurrency, eg; incrementing an integer value inside a loop by multiple threads and also achieving consistency, in such case, we need to use Atomic wrapper classes like AtomicInteger, AtomicBoolean.
+5) Threadlocal variable came into picture so that multiple threads operating on the same code/task/job have separate isolated(local) variables per thread.
+But if we need to share a variable among multiple threads and also achieve concurrency/consistency, eg; incrementing an integer value inside a loop by multiple threads and also achieving consistency, in such case, we need to use Atomic wrapper classes like AtomicInteger, AtomicBoolean.
 6) To reduce the expensive operations of creating thread each time for each task/job i.e. Runnable/Callable, etc, we used threadpool.
 But while doing so, it brought concurrency problem when using ThreadLocal class only, so we need to call remove method on that threadLocal instance inside that task(runnable/callable) class to remove ThreadLocal value of that thread to its initial value, after every task completes.